-A popular word with the younger crowd when someone hits the right notes, wears the perfect dress or masters the smokey eye.
+A popular word with the younger crowd for when someone hits the right notes, wears the perfect dress or masters the smokey eye.

-Have any of you ever felt like this…as you wept, pleaded, or as if your heart actually broke in half?
+Have any of you ever felt like this…as you wept, pleaded, or as your heart actually broke in half?

 It takes me to the imagery of Jesus in the garden of Gethsemane…as He was in deep anguish, asking if this cup of suffering could be taken from Him.